OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Native

-For extracting strings from the native code used in an Android application, we can either use Ghidra (GUI based) or `strings` utility command available on \*nix.
+For extracting strings from the native code used in an Android application, we can either use Ghidra (GUI based) or the Unix utility `strings` (CLI).

 Use of Ghidra for extracting strings for a native binary has already been discussed in "[Using Disassemblers and Decompilers](0x04c-tampering-and-reverse-engineering#ghidra "Using Disassembler and Decompilers")" section.